Academic Integrity: Overview

 The Code of Student Conduct does not provide a single, broad definition that encompasses all aspects of academic misconduct.
 Instead, the Code provides a listing of several behaviors that fall into four basic categories of misconduct:

-Generally, academic misconduct can be thought of as any behavior that involves the giving, taking, or presenting of information by a student that unethically or fraudulently aids the student or another on any work which is to be considered in the determination of a grade or the completion of academic requirements or the enhancement of that student’s record or academic career.
+Generally, academic misconduct can be thought of as any behavior that involves the giving, taking, or presenting of information by a student that unethically or fraudulently aids the student or another in any work that is to be considered in the determination of a grade or the completion of academic requirements or the enhancement of that student’s record or academic career.

 Cheating: